mrhappyasthma/HoN-Modding-Guide/docs/understanding_hon_mods.md

 If you want, you could copy any of these files and rename the copy from `.s2z` to `.zip` and then  extract the files from the archive and you can actually view all of the HoN resource files.

+## Interface Size

+The interface is 100h, the game-scene is 88h tall, the width of it depends on the resolution of the screen.